 Supportive care is the fundamental approach to degenerative myelopathy as no definitive treatment options area available.
-Physical therapy, nutritional supplements and other less traditional therapeutic modalities (acupuncture, for example) may be of some palliative benefit in these cases.
+Physical therapy, nutritional supplements and other alternative therapies (acupuncture, for example) may be of some palliative benefit in these cases.

 Because treatment options are so limited, veterinary cost is typically relegated to diagnosis, which normally includes X-rays and typically involves a neurologist's consultation.
 In some instances, expensive imaging studies may be employed to rule out diseases with similar signs.
 In these cases the cost of diagnosis may reasonably rise to $2,000 to $4,000.